gamestabled/oot3d_practice_menu/README.md

 * In theory, I could do a lot more with the menu graphically (like a display on top of the gameplay on the top screen, that pops out in 3D?), but for know I'm just trying to get everything functional and ready for an eventual "release".
 * I'm a noob and everything is hard.

+# How to Use:
+* Install a recent build of Luma3DS, or use the one linked above.
+If you already have Luma3DS, you can upgrade by simply replacing "boot.firm" at the root of your SD card.
+* Place "code.ips" and "exheader.bin" in the folder /luma/titles/0004000000033500 .
+You may new to create this folder.
+* Hold Select while powering on the console to launch the Luma3DS menu.
+Turn on "Enable game patching".
+You should only need to do this once, unless if you disable game patching in the future.
+* It should work now!
+If not, you likely need to use a different version of Luma3DS (try the one linked above).

 # User manual